Washington County's Endangered Plants

 Blazing star (or Stickleaf) family

-Primary threats: Urban expansion (the plant pictured was destroyed by residential development shortly after being photographed in 2004)
+Primary threats: Urban expansion (the plant pictured to right/top was destroyed by residential development shortly after being photographed in 2004); gypsum mining

 Recent/impending impacts: Silver Falls/KLC Properties residential development resulted in the destruction of plants/habitat in May 2004 and other residential development near the town of Washington (Washington Fields); Southern Corridor, SITLA actions on White Dome